LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-finbars-tasty-synth-treats-1/index.md

 description: >-
-  Finbar is a beloved friend of the squad, who presents a monthly radio show on Music Box Radio called Codependent, has a one off show coming soon to Threads named Chronic Intrigue and works with homeless people for St Mungo&rsquo;s charity.
+  Finbar is a beloved friend of the squad, who presents a monthly radio show on Music Box Radio called Codependent, has a one off show coming soon to Threads named Chronic Intrigue and works with homeless people for St Mungo;s charity.
   He steps up today with an flavourful, electronic sound-platter, the handful of his tracks [...]Read More...
 published: true
 tags: feature
 featured: false